Expert Instruction in a Superb Environment

 View and/or download A map of our Curriculum [PDF].

+We'd be honored to be your hosts for any of our training classes or workshops.
 The quality of your education is paramount.
 We solicit your feedback and value every word.
-We'd be honored to be your hosts for any of our training classes or workshops.
+Speaking of which...

 We'd like to serve you

-We've helped major institutions like Boeing, Adobe Systems, Microsoft, the Obama White House, The Seattle Times, REI, Macy's and Nordstrom; hundreds of professional and amateur photographers, major graphic design firms and studios of one; all-around creative companies; educational institutions like the University of Washington, community colleges and school districts throughout Washington and Oregon; and individual billionaires, millionaires, and starving artists.
+We've helped major institutions like Boeing, Nike, Adobe, Microsoft, The Seattle Times, REI, Macy's and Nordstrom; hundreds of professional and amateur photographers, major graphic design firms and studios of one; all-around creative companies; educational institutions like the University of Washington, community colleges and school districts throughout Washington and Oregon; and we've trained individual billionaires, millionaires, and starving artists.

-Carla Fraga and Steve Laskevitch, Luminous Works' founders, have been teaching photography and design for many years as well as producing fine art photography and graphic design work.
+Carla Fraga and Steve Laskevitch, Luminous Works' founders, have been teaching photography, design, and software for many years as well as producing fine art photography, books, and more.
 Every day, we use the products and technologies we teach.

-Steve Laskevitch (Adobe Certified Instructor for Creative Cloud Design & Layout Solutions, including Photoshop, Illustrator, Lightroom, and InDesign).
+Steve Laskevitch is an Adobe Certified Instructor for Creative Cloud Design & Layout Solutions, including Photoshop, Illustrator, Lightroom, and InDesign.
 Luminous Works' founder fell in love with teaching and computer graphics in the 1980s while studying physics, education, and photography.
-He has spent the 21st century both teaching and doing desktop publishing, founding the company that was to become Luminous Works in 2003.
-Steve has built production workflows for many companies and regularly helps Adobe Systems prepare Certified Expert exams.
+He has spent the 21st century both teaching and doing desktop publishing, founding Luminous Works in 2003.
+Steve has built production workflows for many companies and helps Adobe prepare Certified Instructor exams.
 For four and a half years, Steve led the Seattle InDesign User Group.
-Now, he's Luminous Works' curriculum director and lead instructor, authors a series of Photoshop books, and presents to groups regularly.
+Now, he's Luminous Works' curriculum director and lead instructor, creator of the Course & Compendium series of books, and presenter to many industry groups.
 Over the years, he has taught at:

-The Design Department of Cornish College of the Arts (where he was awarded the Excellence in Teaching Award), University of Washington Professional & Continuing Education (nominated for their Excellence in Teaching Award) and Seattle Central Community College.
+The Design Department of Cornish College of the Arts (where he was awarded the Excellence in Teaching Award); University of Washington Professional & Continuing Education (nominated for their Excellence in Teaching Award); and Seattle Central College.